Policy

 The NoDataError

-exception is used to indicate that required data for a policy check is missing.
+exception is used to indicate that required data for a policy check is still pending (hasn't been collected yet).

 👉 For detailed reference, see the NoDataError reference documentation.